 Our two significant sources of internally generated funds are dividends and other payments from our subsidiaries.
 As a holding company, we receive cash from our subsidiaries in the form of dividends and as reimbursement for operating and other administrative expenses we incur.
 The reimbursements are paid within the guidelines of management agreements among us and our subsidiaries.
 Our insurance subsidiaries are restricted by state regulation in their ability to pay dividends and make distributions.
 Each state of domicile regulates the extent to which our title underwriters can pay dividends or make other distributions to us.
 As of December 31, 2005, \$1.9 billion of our net assets were restricted from dividend payments without prior approval from the relevant departments of insurance.
-During the remainder of 2006, our first tier title subsidiaries can pay or make distributions to us of approximately \$239 million without prior regulatory approval.
+During the remainder of 2006, our first tier title subsidiaries can pay or make distributions to us of approximately \$205 million without prior regulatory approval.
 Our underwritten title companies collect revenue and pay operating expenses.
 However, they are not regulated to the same extent as our insurance subsidiaries.

-On April 20, 2006, our Board of Directors declared a quarterly cash dividend of \$0.29 per share, payable June 27, 2006 to shareholders of record as of June 15, 2006.
-On February 8, 2006, our Board of Directors declared a quarterly cash dividend of \$0.29 per share, which was paid on March 28, 2006, to stockholders of record as of March 15, 2006.
+On July 20, 2006, our Board of Directors declared a quarterly cash dividend of \$0.29 per share, payable September 28, 2006 to shareholders of record as of September 14, 2006.
+On April 20, 2006, our Board of Directors declared a quarterly cash dividend of \$0.29 per share, which was paid on June 27, 2006 to shareholders of record as of June 15, 2006.
+On February 8, 2006, our Board of Directors declared a quarterly cash dividend of \$0.29 per share, which was paid on March 28, 2006, to shareholders of record as of March 15, 2006.